 Projects selected under this FOA are intended to reduce or stabilize energy costs and increase energy security and resiliency for Indian Tribes and tribal members.
 The potential energy savings or energy generation, level of commitment, and capabilities of the Applicant and project participants to accomplish the project objectives will be major factors in selecting projects for funding.
 Applications should also demonstrate the potential for economic and environmental benefits to the Indian Tribe and tribal community.
-The Indian Tribe, Intertribal Organization, or Tribal Energy Development Organization must also demonstrate the organizational and technical readiness and commitment to install energy efficiency measure(s) and/or deploy energy system(s).
+The Indian Tribe, Intertribal Organization, or Tribal Energy Development Organization must also demonstrate the organizational and technical readiness and commitment to install energy generating system(s), energy efficiency measure(s), energy storage system(s), or deploy integrated energy system(s) or energy infrastructure.

 In addition, Applicants will be required to provide an Options Analysis as part of their application to demonstrate that other options were considered and that the proposed project best meets the overall tribal objectives.
 An "Options Analysis", for purposes of this FOA, is a systematic assessment and evaluation of possible alternative approaches available for achieving specific energy objectives and determining which of the options are the most effective and provides the best solution to achieve those objectives.
-Such an analysis is intended to explore all feasible technology alternatives (e.g., conventional technologies, renewable technologies, energy efficiency measure(s)) and provide evidence that the proposed project choice can actually be implemented and is the best option available among all feasible alternatives.
+Such an analysis is intended to explore all feasible technology alternatives (e.g., conventional technologies, renewable technologies, energy efficiency measure(s), energy storage system(s), integrated energy system(s), energy infrastructure) and provide evidence that the proposed project choice can actually be implemented and is the best option available among all feasible alternatives.
 See Appendix E for a sample Options Analysis format.

-As DOE's Office of Indian Energy is charged with reducing and stabilizing energy costs, enhancing and strengthening Indian tribal energy and economic infrastructure, and bringing electric power and service to Indian land and homes for tribal members located on Indian lands or acquired, constructed, or improved (in whole or in part) with federal funds, the following proposed projects may be given additional consideration in the selection of applications for funding, through the application of program policy factors (see Section V.C.): (1) projects which serve tribal communities with high energy costs, (2) projects proposed for tribal communities not connected to the traditional centralized electrical power grid, and/or (3) applicants who have not previously received a grant from the Office of Indian Energy (see Appendix A for definitions).
+As DOE's Office of Indian Energy is charged with reducing and stabilizing energy costs, enhancing and strengthening Indian tribal energy and economic infrastructure, and bringing electric power and service to Indian land and homes for tribal members located on Indian lands or acquired, constructed, or improved (in whole or in part) with federal funds, in addition to the ability to consider geographic and technology diversity, and the optimum use of available DOE funding to achieve programmatic objectives, the Selection Official may, through the application of program policy factors (see Section V.C.), also give additional consideration in the selection of applications for funding to: (1) whether the proposed project serves tribal communities with high energy costs; (2) whether the proposed project serves tribal communities not connected to the traditional centralized electrical power grid; and, (3) Applicants who have not previously received a grant from the Office of Indian Energy.

-Furthermore, to increase the deployment of energy infrastructure on Tribal Lands, the DOE Office of Indian Energy may, upon request, provide technical assistance to all eligible applicants who apply under this FOA and whose applications are comprehensively reviewed, but not selected for negotiation, if the Office of Indian Energy determines it to be within scope and budget.
+Furthermore, to increase the deployment of energy infrastructure on Tribal Lands, the DOE Office of Indian Energy may, upon request, provide technical assistance to all eligible Applicants who apply under this FOA and whose applications are comprehensively reviewed, but not selected for negotiation, if the Office of Indian Energy determines it to be within its scope and budget.
 Such technical assistance will be provided on a priority basis over those who do not apply to this FOA.